ayushc121/kalmanFilter/README.md

 Δp = ½ · a · t² = ½ · (0.001 × 9.81) · 10² ≈ 0.49 m
 ```

 After 60 seconds that's roughly **18 meters** — from noise alone, at rest.
+This was observed directly during development: raw double-integrated accelerometer output drifted to **~35 meters within seconds** while the board sat motionless on a table, before any GPS correction was applied.
 In practice, raw double-integrated position is effectively useless without correction within a few seconds.

 ### Raw GPS: Low Update Rate and Noise Floor

 GPS provides absolute position but is slow and noisy.
-A typical consumer GPS module (u-blox NEO series) updates at **1–4 Hz** with a **horizontal position noise floor of roughly 3–5 m (1σ)** in open sky conditions.
-Altitude is significantly worse — often **±10 m or more**.
+The GPS module used here updates at **4 Hz** with observed horizontal position scatter of **~12 meters** between consecutive stationary fixes in open sky.
+Altitude is significantly worse — errors of **±10 m or more** are typical, and the measurement noise was modeled conservatively with a 10 m standard deviation in the Kalman filter accordingly.
 GPS alone is far too coarse and slow for smooth real-time navigation.

 ### The Solution: Sensor Fusion